 When you’re there, select the region where you’re located and let the page detect whether something is wrong with League of Legends’ official servers.
 You may as well select the language you’d like to receive your results in as well.
 This won’t take more than a couple of seconds at best.

-Let the results define what you’re going to do next, either that’s waiting until playability is resumed or taking the matter into your hands to resolve an issue specific to you.
+Let the results define what you’re going to do next, whether that’s waiting until playability is resumed or taking the matter into your hands to resolve an issue specific to you.
 In addition, it’s also possible for you to report the problem directly to the developers by submitting a ticket to get the officials to look at your matter closely.

 - Next Up: Steam Confirmation Error